adamchalmers/blog/content/making-a-dns-client.md

 ![Screenshot of a terminal running dingo, my DNS client, and resolving a name](/making-a-dns-client/dingo_screenshot.png)

+It's pretty fast -- `dig` took 0.225 seconds on average to resolve A records for adamchalmers.com, and `dingo` took 0.028 seconds (both using 1.1.1.1 as the DNS resolver).
+Don't read too much into these numbers -- dig supports far more DNS features than my toy project.
+I'm only posting latency to prove my code isn't stupidly slow :)

 You can install it or read the finished code [on GitHub][dingo].

 # What did I learn?